kgndirangu/deep-learning-challenge/README.md

 1. What variable(s) are the target(s) for your model?
 IS_SUCCESSFUL
 2. What variable(s) are the feature(s) for your model?
 APPLICATION_TYPE (created dummies), AFFILIATION, CLASSIFICATION (created dummies), USE_CASE, ORGANIZATION, STATUS, INCOME_AMT, SPECIAL_CONSIDERATIONS, ASK_AMT
 3. What variable(s) should be removed from the input data because they are neither targets nor features?
 NAME and EIN, however I did try to test removing NAME
 4. How many neurons, layers, and activation functions did you select for your neural network model, and why?
 In the intial model I used 2 layers with 80 and 30 neurons respectively.
 Activation function relu was used for layer 1 and 2, sigmoid was used for the output layer.
+Ateempt 1, 2 and 3 changes #####
 5. Were you able to achieve the target model performance?
-No
+None of those 3 attempts improved accuracy
 6. What steps did you take in your attempts to increase model performance?
 Interestingly, all steps during optimization reduced model performance by XXX

+##ADD TABLE do in excel then take snapshot
 * Initial Model:
-  * Description of Model 1 Accuracy, Precision, and Recall scores.
+  *
   --268/268 - 1s - loss: 0.5568 - accuracy: 0.7266 - 502ms/epoch - 2ms/step
 Loss: 0.5568206906318665, Accuracy: 0.7266472578048706

 * Optimization Attempt 1:
-  * Description of Model 1 Accuracy, Precision, and Recall scores.
+  * Changed threshold for 'application type' and 'classification' were increased reulting in fewer bins.
   --268/268 - 1s - loss: 0.5648 - accuracy: 0.7254 - 536ms/epoch - 2ms/step
 Loss: 0.5648394227027893, Accuracy: 0.725364446640014